 We decided to focus on topics seen from my perspective that could also function as advice for others.
 Self-centered glamor is already provided by millions of copycats and my husband inspired me to find my own style.
 I’m not there yet, but I’m trying to be a contrast to fake news, gossip, envy, commercialism, materialism, too much drama, and immaturity.

 I’m getting comments and questions which show the impact of the majority of lifestyle blogs out there.
 And here are some of them with my answers:

 Why are you not wearing branded clothes?
 I let my own personality define my style, not the label of what I wear.

 Why do you always wear the same clothes on your blog?
 The focus should not be on what I’m wearing, but what I stand for.

 Why don’t you have a car?
 It’s too expensive and impractical for my lifestyle.

 You are in Europe, why you don’t post glamorous pictures of yourself?
 Why do that?
 Haven’t you seen the beauty of some of the places I’ve been to?
 Glamor thrives best in cages and I want to be free.

 My husband gives me whatever I want, why you don’t have so much?
-I have the most important things a woman can dream of: respect, love and the freedom to develop my talents and independence.
+I have the most important things a woman can dream of: respect, love, and the freedom to develop my talents and independence.

 Supporting your blog is like supporting a brag.
 I’m sad if my blog is seen as bragging, that’s not my intention.
 It’s more like I’ve revealed here.

 It’s easy to avoid people who don’t have similar vibes as mine, but it’s also important to listen to others.
 I fully understand those who ask these kinds of questions.
 I have been there, too.
-Questions are fine.
+The questions are fine.
 And I’m happy if I can give some inputs by answering them, my way.